alex8088/electron-vite-docs/packages/en-US/docs/guide/build.md

 See [`dependencies` vs `devDependencies`](/guide/dev#dependencies-vs-devdependencies) for more details.

 ::: tip Recommend
 For the main process and preload scripts, the best practice is to externalize dependencies.
 For renderers, it is usually fully bundle, so dependencies are best installed in `devDependencies`.
-This makes the final package more smaller.
+This makes the final package smaller.
 :::

 ## Source Code Protection